fieldtrip/website/tutorial/nirs_singlechannel.md

 ### Timelockanalysis

-We would like to compute the average of our data and have a look at the average response.
-We can use **[ft_timelockanalysis](https://github.com/fieldtrip/fieldtrip/blob/release/ft_timelockanalysis.m)** for computing the average and the various available plotting function for plotting.
+We proceed by computing the average over trials using **[ft_timelockanalysis](https://github.com/fieldtrip/fieldtrip/blob/release/ft_timelockanalysis.m)**.
+Subsequently, we can use FieldTrip plotting function to look at the data, or simply use the MATLAB plot function for visualization.

     cfg = [];
     data_timelock = ft_timelockanalysis(cfg, data_epoch);